luizbgomide/sovereign/spells.md

 #### Smite the Dead
 The necromancer conjures a blast of dispelling force at a point within one hundred feet per caster level, affecting an area up to 20 feet in radius.

 All hostile undead within that area immediately suffer 1d10 damage per caster level.
-Undead with hit dice equal or less than the caster’s level must make a Physical save or be destroyed outright.
+Undead with HD equal or less than the caster’s level must make a Physical save or be destroyed outright.

 The necromancer may Commit Effort for the day immediately before casting this spell; if so, its casting does not count against the Necromancer’s available spell slots for the day.